GChristensen/deepfloyd_if_lab/README.md

 A: The [official demonstration](https://github.com/deep-floyd/IF#iv-zero-shot-inpainting) of DeepFloyd IF inpainting is quite misleading.
 Inpainting always produces a static image, and it looks blurry because this is how DeepFloyd IF pipeline works.
 It reduces the source image to 64x64 pixels, inpaints there, and upscales it back.
-Probably there are bugs, or currently, we do not know something that will allow us to obtain the same quality, as it was demonstrated.
+Probably there are bugs, or currently we do not know something that will allow us to obtain the same quality, as it was demonstrated.

 >Q: How do I create an inpainting mask?

 A: Currently, DeepFloyd IF Lab has no ability to interactively create a mask just by painting on the source image.
 It is necessary to upload a black-and-white mask image along with the source image.
-It is possible to create a mask image by painting over the source image on a separate layer in your favorite graphical editor, or by directly transforming the current selection/alpha channel into the corresponding black-and-white image.
+It is possible to create a mask image by painting over the source image on separate layers in your favorite graphical editor, or by directly transforming the current selection/alpha channel into the corresponding black-and-white image.
 Some editors have a macro system that allows to perform such operations in a single keystroke.
 Please refer to your editor user manual.